Constances is a "general purpose" population-based epidemiological cohort.

 The four-year research programme will investigate links between socioeconomic factors, such as education, income and achievements, and age-related health outcomes, such as cancer, heart disease, cognitive impairments and frailty.
 It will also use molecular techniques to analyse blood samples from existing population studies to uncover biological changes associated with poverty.

 French or foreign research teams wishing to make use of the Constances cohort infrastructure must submit an application.
 Projects may only use the available data or biological materials and/or collect additional data for a specific purpose.
 Cohort data access applications are submitted in the context of a permanent Call for Proposals (CFPs).
 Applicants are invited to draft a scientific protocol of their research project.
 The projects are then examined by the Constances International Scientific Committee and, where applicable, by its Ethics Review Board; authorisations are issued by the Institutional Steering Committee comprised of Constances partner organisations.
-An application must be submitted by the researchers to the French healthcare research data processing advisory board (CCTIRS) and to French national data protection commission (CNIL), the legal authority for personal data processing, before the required data are sent to the researcher in charge of the project.
+Applications must be submitted to the French legal authority for personal data processing, before the required data are sent to the researcher in charge of the project.

 To ensure that data confidentiality and security are maintained, the Constances team generates a specific study number for each cohort participant included in a research project.
 Moreover, a log of variable requests submitted for a given project is kept to ensure that no-one has access, even after submitting multiple variable requests, to the entire Constances database.